Building a faster hash table for high performance SQL joins

 N.B.
 Thanks to the valuable feedback we received from the community after publishing this post, we've started experimenting with further optimizations.
 The most noticeable one is Robin Hood hashing, a linear probing enhancement aimed to minimize the number of look-up probes for the keys.
 If you prefer jumping to the code, the pull request is here.

-As usual, we encourage you to try the latest QuestDB release and share your feedback with our Slack Community.
+As usual, we encourage you to try the latest QuestDB release and share your feedback with our Community Forum.
 You can also play with our live demo to see how fast it executes your queries.